WideEyeLabs/AIVerification/README.md

 ```
 If the assertion in this test fails, the errors array will be populated with the error
 string "The Name field must not be empty".
 Error messages can be
-customized by calling the verification methods that also takes an NSString
+customized by calling verification methods that also take an NSString
 error as an argument (e.g., verifiyItIsNotEmptyWithError:(NSString)).

 Because it is a framework that tests by inspecting objects instead of using subclassing, AIVerification plays well with any UIView subclasses you may want to include in your project (try [JVFloatLabeledTextField](https://github.com/jverdi/JVFloatLabeledTextField)).